mAbduqayum/python-workbook/100_conditionals/126_tajikistan_holidays/tajikistan_holidays.md

-# Exercise 126: Tajikistan National Holidays
+# Exercise: Tajikistan National Holidays

 Write a program that reads a date (month and day) from the user and determines if it corresponds to a national holiday in Tajikistan.